 How does the ECB's asset purchase programme work?

-How does the asset purchase programme work?
+How does the APP work?

-Under the expanded asset purchase programme (APP), the ECB has been buying a range of assets including government bonds, securities issued by European supranational institutions, corporate bonds, asset-backed securities and covered bonds at a pace ranging from €15 billion to €80 billion per month.
-Such asset purchases influence broader financial conditions and, eventually, economic growth and inflation, through three main channels:
+The ECB and national central banks bought a range of assets under the APP, including government bonds, securities issued by European supranational institutions, corporate bonds, asset-backed securities and covered bonds.
+Such purchases influence broader financial conditions and, eventually, economic growth and inflation, through three main channels:

 Direct pass-through